Online Privacy Guide for Journalists 2017

 - Direct treatment of “short-term” computer memory: Another way to neutralize options for monitoring your surfing is by deleting the DNS (domain name system) cache.
 Deletion is done using simple commands in the operating system.
 Rebooting the router – which sometimes has a DNS cache – or rebooting the computer can also reboot both their respective DNS cache, if the router has one.

 - Try to avoid HTML Web Storage: Web Storage is built into HTML5, and unlike cookies, the stored information is impossible to monitor or selectively remove.
 Web storage is enabled by default, so if you’re using Internet Explorer or Firefox, simply turn it off.
-You can also use the add-on Better Privacy for Firefox to remove the stored information automatically.
-The Click and Clean extension will do the same job for Google Chrome.
+You can also use the add-on for Chrome to remove the stored information automatically.

 - Use a VPN: As I mentioned already, your ISP can monitor the sites you surf, and anyone who wants to eavesdrop on you, can also intercept your communications.
 To protect all incoming and outgoing communications, it’s important to make use of a VPN (For a complete explanation, click here).
 VPN encrypts all your communications, so that even the ISP or the secret services, or just hackers hovering around your favorite coffee shop’s Wi-Fi, won’t be able to know who you sent an email to, which service you used, etc.The use of a VPN is very common among people who, for example, wish to see the complete Netflix movies catalog outside of the United States, but not every VPN is suitable for journalists.
 A VPN for journalists won’t necessarily be the fastest one or have the best support, but it has to be trusted not to keep VPN logs – that is, it cannot determine who you are, what sites you’ve visited and so on.A safe VPN is bound to be provided by a company who’s not located at one of the “14 Eyes” countries, where intelligence networks are allowed to collect and share information with one another; firstly and foremost, in the USA.
 So VPN companies located in the territory of the former Soviet Union countries have an advantage.
 Their courts do not easily hand out orders to retrieve information collected by local companies, be it regarding their citizens or foreign nationals.
 Here you’ll find a list of 5 VPN services that stand out regarding privacy and all are located outside the “14 Eyes” countries.wBy the way, even if governments are out on the hunt for Traffic that is sheltered by a VPN, you can still use stealth VPNs like TorGuard, to confront the challenge, whether it is active government censorship or just spying you’re dealing with.
 Tor and VPN’s give you the perfect protection when someone is trying to retrieve your browsing history in order to profile you.